chpc-uofu/arbiter/docs/installation.md

 This will install the arbiter modules and its dependencies in `venv/lib/source-packages/`.

 ### Configuration
-Configuration is stored in the `config.toml` file.
+Configuration is stored in the `settings.py` file.
 See [settings.md](settings.md) for details.

 ### Running the service